openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 Technically, this "direct selection" of this resource is not actually a direct selection.
 We already mentioned that selecting a resource directly is not the best way since that resource will crush and regenerate more than a few times.
 Instead, that  selection will provide a new, uniquew label to the specified resource.
 We do not need to surface this to the user, at least not for now.

 ![Affinity rule modal - selecting labels](img/D1-1-1.jpg)
 User enters a label.
-The resource name stays appear first in the field, even after adding labels.
+The resource name remains first in the field, even after adding labels.
 It will not be viewed as a label, but as a placeholder text.
 The rule is ready to be applied.
 The user clicks 'Apply' and returns to the resource details page, where he left off.